 A Horned Guan stares out of the canopy on San Pedro Volcano.
 Photo: Luke Seitz

 The highlands of Guatemala’s Pacific slope are famous worldwide for two birds: the improbable-looking Pink-headed Warbler and the bizarre and critically endangered Horned Guan.
 Additionally, with an expected upcoming split, one more species will be added to the list of key birds - the only true Guatemalan endemic, the incomparable Goldman’s Warbler.
 Less well known are the astonishing concentrations of boreal migrants - especially wood warblers - that share these cool montane forests with a vast selection of Central American specialities.
-Though our tour specifically targets the resident warblers and the guan, we also take time to enjoy fully the diversity of the region’s birdlife and to appreciate the charm of baroque Antigua.
+Though our tour specifically targets the resident warblers and the guan, we also take time to enjoy fully the diversity of the region’s birdlife and to appreciate the charm of baroque Antigua Guatemala.

 Our short Tikal extension takes us even further back in time and into tropical lowland habitats with a completely new suite of birds.
 Watching Ocellated Turkeys, parrots and perhaps even the local pair of Orange-breasted Falcons among the ruins of one of the greatest cities ever built in the New World is an experience no birder should miss.

 Day 1: Participants will be met on arrival in Guatemala City for transfer to our hotel in Antigua, often described as the most beautiful city in all of Central America.
 Night in Antigua.